wholooks/d11dpool/simulations/omnetpp-simulations/pool/README.md

 1. Spend $Sms$ processing the message.
 2. [TODO] Add received message to a DAG of messages.
-   1. [TODO] Use a simple set as the first pass.
+   1. [DONE] Use a simple map as the first pass.
+Map sender -> set of received messages.
 3. For any message refefenced in received message that the node doesn't have, append a NACK for the message to the $nack_list$.
+   1. [TODO] Find any messages referenced in received message that we have received
 4. [DONE] Forward the received message to all neighbours with probability $p$.
    1. [DONE] Use hop counts instead.